His Eminence the Eighth Dorzong Rinpoche

 When he was nine, he received

-special Mahamudra and Dzogchen mediation practice and was
+special Mahamudra and Dzogchen meditation practice and was

-guided through these experiences by the most venerable Ragtul
+guided through these experiences by the Kyabje Ragtul

 Rinpoche (one of the most respected non-sectarian masters